-Serving the Hayward Hills and Five Canyons Communities
+Serving the Fairview and Five Canyons Communities

 Fairview Fire Protection District (FFPD) provides fire and emergency medical services to the Fairview District community of Alameda County, California.
 The FFPD has been proudly serving the public since 1938 when it was founded as a volunteer fire department.
 It has a proud history of ensuring that the Fairview District has the best fire and emergency medical service available, and prides itself on providing state of the art firefighting and lifesaving equipment.